shadow/shadow/docs/Preparing-your-machine.md

 You'll also need to manually build and install **clang/llvm** from source because for some reason the OS packages do not include the shared CMake module files Shadow requires.

-Try the following (replace 'username' with your username and 'N' with the number of threads for a parallel build):
+Try the following (replace '_username_' with your username and '_N_' with the number of threads for a parallel build):

 ```bash
 wget http://www.llvm.org/releases/3.2/llvm-3.2.src.tar.gz